-- the termination, tendering and forced transfer of the positions in case of default of members or under extraordinary circumstances and the deductions that can be made in the variation margins; - the porting of collateral and positions to another member in the pre-default or post-default situations; - the fees, charges, and commissions; - the resolution of disputes.
+- the termination, tendering and forced transfer of the positions in case of default of members or under extraordinary circumstances and the deductions that can be made in the variation margins; - the porting of collateral and positions to another member in the pre-default or post-default situations; - the fees, charges, and commissions; - Takasbank records, confirmation messages, computer records and other records kept by Takasbank are conclusive evidence. - the resolution of disputes.